 Who Carries This Out?

-Despite popular belief, PAT testing does not require the use of a licenced electrician.
+Despite popular belief, electrical PAT testing does not require the use of a licensed electrician.
 In fact, PAT testing can be done by anybody who is deemed qualified.

 What Should I Receive?